erroronline1/ratchetWB/README.md

 ### Usage

 Add one of the desired geometries either as a part or as part of an active body.
 Change values regarding e.g. size and number of teeth within the models property settings.
+Possibly edit the Curve-property for inset directed ratchets.

 There is not a complete failsafe mechanism to avoid all possible meaningless values!